gchq/sleeper/docs/usage/tables.md

 All of these scripts will rely on a schema for your table, which should be created first.
 See [creating a schema](schema.md) for how to set up a schema for your table.

-We also have scripts to rename and delete a table.
+We also have scripts to rename and delete a table, and to take it offline / online.

 Here's an example of how you might use these together to create and add data to a table: